-How To Raise Good Kids In Bad Neighborhoods
+How to Raise Good Kids Anywhere

 The time has come to start cleaning house -- out with the bad -- in with the good.
 Don't stop with just your traits.
 Use this philosophy with your family, friends, and potential care givers.
 I'm not saying to cut off all ties with these people.
 I'm saying to expect respect, and let them know it.
-Think ahead to when your child is ten and how their behaviors will have influenced his or her behavior.
+Think ahead to when your child is fifteen and how their behaviors will have influenced his or her behavior.
 Then, decide to do what's best for your child, whether that be limiting time spent with disrespectful people, eliminating time with them altogether, or accepting who they are and researching ways to accentuate the good in them.

 You cradle your infant and smother him or her with love and affection.
 You praise your toddler when he or she does something good, and enforce discipline when needed.
 You make sure that your sitters do the same.
 So far, your child is happy and well-rounded.
 In three months, your bundle of joy will start school for the first time.
 Outsiders will play a major role in forming the person he or she will become.
 Now is the time for you to set some ground rules -- for yourself.

 Give your child security through a regular routine.